renabiaobock/data-structures-notes/DataStructuresNotes-freeCodeCamp.md

 | **Insertion** | O(1) | O(n) |
 | **Removal** | O(1) | O(n) |
 | **Search** | O(1) | O(n) |

+### Hash table Separate chaining

+**Separate chaining** is one of many strategies to deal with hash collisions by maintaining a data structure (usually a linked list) to hold all the different values which hashed to a particular value.